Easytether Bluetooth Script

 The script breakdown

-The first part me finding my device mac address using hcitool. hcitool is bluetooth configure connection tools and you can read more here.
+The first part involves finding my device's MAC address using hcitool. hcitool is a Bluetooth configuration tool, and you can read more about it here.

-So, what I did was I use hcitool con to display active connection info (my smartphone that already connected to the pc) and use grep regex to take only the mac address of my connected smartphone and store in a variable $devMac.
+So, what I did was use hcitool con to display active connection info (my smartphone that is already connected to the PC) and use grep with regex to extract only the MAC address of my connected smartphone and store it in a variable $devMac.

 #!/bin/bash